Weezing: Conception and development

 Weezing is a species of fictional creatures called Pokémon created for the Pokémon media franchise.
 Developed by Game Freak and published by Nintendo, the Japanese franchise began in 1996 with the video games Pokémon Red and Green for the Game Boy, which were later released in North America as Pokémon Red and Blue in 1998.
 In these games and their sequels, the player assumes the role of a Trainer whose goal is to capture and use the creatures' special abilities to combat other Pokémon.
 Some Pokémon can transform into stronger species through a process called evolution via various means, such as exposure to specific items.
 Each Pokémon has one or two elemental types, which define its advantages and disadvantages when battling other Pokémon.
 A major goal in each game is to complete the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading with other Trainers to obtain individuals from all Pokémon species.

 When making the games, the design first started as pixel art sprites by the development team, created with a single color identity chosen to work within the Super Game Boy hardware limitations.
-Once development was complete, Ken Sugimori re-drew the species along with the others in his own artstyle in order to give the game a unified look and finalize any design elements, while also trying to maintain the original artist's unique style.
+Once development was complete, Ken Sugimori re-drew the species along with other Pokémon species in his own artstyle in order to give the game a unified look and finalize any design elements, while also trying to maintain the original artist's unique style.
 In English, Weezing was originally going to be named "La," referring to Los Angeles, while its previous form, Koffing, was originally named Ny, referring to New York.
-These names came from the high levels of air pollution in these areas.
+These names were chosen due to the high levels of air pollution in these areas at the time.
 Weezing is a Poison-type Pokémon, evolving from Koffing via level up.
 Like Koffing, it is a hovering purple ball containing poison, featuring a skull and bones pattern on its body.
 With evolution, it gains a second, smaller head.
 In Ruby and Sapphire, it gained the ability Levitate, protecting it from Ground-type attacks.